 - Types of samples: Health and beauty

 An online magazine for women (also available in print), The Kit refers to itself as Canada’s beauty and fashion destination.
-It has a “Shop Smart” section where writers try out and write about their experiences with various health and beauty products, advising readers whether or not the items are worth purchasing.
+It has a "Shop Smart" section where writers try out and write about their experiences with various health and beauty products, advising readers on whether the products are worth purchasing.

 The Kit partners with many well-known beauty brands to send you health and beauty products.
 After you fill out a questionnaire regarding your product preferences and shopping habits, they'll contact you if and when they have samples that match your profile.